TNishimoto/lzrr/README.md

     Text     : aaaaabbbababbababbabbababababababbbbb
     Factors  : aaaa|abbb|ababbab|abbab|bababababab|a|bbbb|b|
     Pointers : [1, 4],[31, 4],[13, 7],[18, 5],[22, 11],a,[33, 4],b
+    /* the factor representing a substring is encoded to [the starting position of another occurrence of the substring, the length of the substring] */
     =============RESULT===============
     File : ./examples/text1.lzrr
     Output : ./examples/text1.lzrr.log